 Packaging: Recyclable glass bottle

-This moisturizing oil and makeup remover from Province Apothecary feature a fine blend of natural ingredients and oils, including coconut oil, raspberry seed oil, jojoba oil, sunflower oil, and so on.
+This moisturizing oil and makeup remover from Province Apothecary features a fine blend of natural ingredients and oils, including coconut oil, raspberry seed oil, jojoba oil, sunflower oil, and so on.
 This natural formula removes dirt and pollution, hydrates your skin without clogging pores, and is ideal for sensitive skin, acne-prone skin, and pretty much all skin types.

 It doesn't irritate your skin or disrupt your pH balance.
 Simply apply a few drops of water or toner to the cleanser before using them—warm oil in your palm and massage into your face and neck.
 Lastly, remove the cleanser with a clean damp cloth.

 This zero-waste makeup remover comes in a recyclable glass bottle.
 The brand also uses plastic-free materials for shopping.